img

 Function-as-a-Service (FaaS) and Microservices

-Microservices is an architectural approach employed in software development.
-It builds software applications as a set of loosely coupled services that communicate through lightweight protocols or APIs.
-Moreover, microservices architecture helps you develop complex applications using the serverless architectural approach.
+Microservices architecture is an architectural approach employed in software development.
+It builds software applications as loosely coupled services that communicate through lightweight protocols or APIs.
+Moreover, microservices architecture helps you develop complex applications using serverless architecture.

 You can deploy these loosely coupled services independently.
 They are testable, highly maintainable, and owned by small, self-contained teams.
-As an architectural approach, microservices enable your software developers to rapidly develop and scale your applications.
+As an architectural approach, microservices enable your software developers to develop and scale your applications rapidly.
 It also reduces the time to market, releases new features, and fixes bugs.

 Microservices applications are the opposite of yesteryear’s monolithic, tightly coupled applications where all the processes are run as a single service.
-Here, if you want to meet the surge in demand for one of your app’s processes, you will have to scale the entire application.
-Thus, experimentation with new ideas or adding new features to a monolithic application becomes a very tedious and challenging task.
+If you want to meet the surge in demand for one of your app’s processes, you must scale the entire application.
+Thus, experimentation with new ideas or adding new features to a monolithic application becomes tedious and challenging.

 So, how are FaaS and microservices related?